deNBI/unix-course/README.md

 solution if absolutely necessary.

 This tutorial is based on the [tutorial](https://gitlab.ub.uni-bielefeld.de/denbi/unix-course) that was created by the de.NBI Cloud Bielefeld administrators.
-The first two sections (01 and 02) describe how to access the CLUM 2021 environment for this tutorial.
+The first two sections (01 and 02) describe how to access the workshop environment for this tutorial.
 Participants need a web browser and an active ELIXIR account.

 ### Part 1